brisaAbrasadora/angular-assbook/README.md

 # Guards
 Create 2 guards for controlling authenticated routes:

-• LoginActivateGuard Use it in every route except for auth routes.
+&emsp;• LoginActivateGuard Use it in every route except for auth routes.
 Will return the call to `AuthService.isLogged()`.
-In the map function:
+In the map function:<br/>
-    ◦ if the user is not logged (false), return a redirection (urlTree) to /auth/login page.
+    &emsp;&emsp;◦ if the user is not logged (false), return a redirection (urlTree) to /auth/login page.<br/>
-    ◦ If the user is logged (true), return true.
-You can go to the route.
+    &emsp;&emsp;◦ If the user is logged (true), return true.
+You can go to the route.<br/>
-• LogoutActivateGuard Use it only for the auth/ routes.
+&emsp;• LogoutActivateGuard Use it only for the auth/ routes.
 Will return the call to `AuthService.isLogged()`.
-In the map function:
+In the map function:<br/>
-    ◦ if the user is logged (true), return a redirection (urlTree) to /posts.
+    &emsp;&emsp;◦ if the user is logged (true), return a redirection (urlTree) to /posts.<br/>
-    ◦ If the user is not logged (false), return true.
-You can go to the route.
+    &emsp;&emsp;◦ If the user is not logged (false), return true.
+You can go to the route.<br/>

 Also, use the leavePageGuard with 'posts/add', 'posts/edit/:id' and '/auth/register' routes.
 Only ask the user if the he/she has changed something in the form (dirty), or if the data has not been saved yet.
 Use ngBootstrap modal to ask the user.

 # Marks

 ## Compulsory part
-• Registration and login, including Google and Facebook login (2 points)
+&emsp;• Registration and login, including Google and Facebook login (2 points)<br/>
-• Showing posts, including the option to show only posts that a user has created `'/posts?creator=24'` (1,5 points)
+&emsp;• Showing posts, including the option to show only posts that a user has created `'/posts?creator=24'` (1,5 points)<br/>
-• Post cards are correct, updates the number of likes and have the delete and edit buttons when necessary, and work ok (0,5 points).
+&emsp;• Post cards are correct, updates the number of likes and have the delete and edit buttons when necessary, and work ok (0,5 points).<br/>
-• Post details, including comments (1,5 points)
+&emsp;• Post details, including comments (1,5 points)<br/>
-• Creating / updating an post (1,5 points)
+&emsp;• Creating / updating an post (1,5 points)<br/>
-• Show and edit profile ( 2 points)
+&emsp;• Show and edit profile ( 2 points)<br/>
-• Code, structure, good programming practices, reusing components (post-card, post-form, …).
-Routes, interceptors, resolvers and guards work ok (1 point)
+&emsp;• Code, structure, good programming practices, reusing components (post-card, post-form, …).
+Routes, interceptors, resolvers and guards work ok (1 point)<br/>

 ## Optional
 This parts add extra points.
-Only valid when the base mark is at least 7.
+Only valid when the base mark is at least 7.<br/>
 Maximum mark in the project is 12.

-• Using Reactive Forms instead of Template Forms (0,5 points).
+&emsp;• Using Reactive Forms instead of Template Forms (0,5 points).<br/>
-• Add animations, including transitions between routes with Angular Animations (up to 1 point)
+&emsp;• Add animations, including transitions between routes with Angular Animations (up to 1 point)<br/>
-• Create a server-side rendered app that works. (up to 0.5 points)
+&emsp;• Create a server-side rendered app that works. (up to 0.5 points)<br/>
-• Implement that a user can follow another user (up to 1point) ◦ In the profile page of other users (not you), check if you're following him/her.
+&emsp;• Implement that a user can follow another user (up to 1point)<br/>
+    &emsp;&emsp;◦ In the profile page of other users (not you), check if you're following him/her.
 Call the service GET -> /users/:id/follow.
-It should return an object with a boolean in this format: `{ "following": true }`
+It should return an object with a boolean in this format: `{ "following": true }`<br/>
-    ◦ show a button to follow or unfollow that user (you can use an icon that changes color, etc.).
+    &emsp;&emsp;◦ show a button to follow or unfollow that user (you can use an icon that changes color, etc.).<br/>
-    ◦ If you're not following the user, call POST -> /users/1/follow (empty body) to follow the user ◦ If you're following him/her, call DELETE -> /users/1/follow to unfollow ◦ In your profile page show the users that you follow (`GET /users/me/following`) and the users that follow you (`GET /users/me/followers`).
-Use ngBootstrap navs to show followers and following in different sections.
+    &emsp;&emsp;◦ If you're not following the user, call POST -> /users/1/follow (empty body) to follow the user<br/>
+    &emsp;&emsp;◦ If you're following him/her, call DELETE -> /users/1/follow to unfollow<br/>
+    &emsp;&emsp;&emsp;◦ In your profile page show the users that you follow (`GET /users/me/following`) and the users that follow you (`GET /users/me/followers`).
+Use ngBootstrap navs to show followers and following in different sections.<br/>
-        ▪ Show the avatar and name, and clicking on a user will go to his/her profile page.
+        &emsp;&emsp;&emsp;&emsp;▪ Show the avatar and name, and clicking on a user will go to his/her profile page.<br/>